How to Celebrate St. Patrick's Day

-Whether it’s dressing up in fun costumes, eating delicious food, or attending fabulous parades, St. Patrick’s Day has something for everyone to enjoy.
-Celebrated on March 17, St. Patrick’s Day honors the patron saint of Ireland.
+Whether it’s dressing up in fun costumes, eating delicious food, or attending fabulous parades, St. Patrick’s Day has something for everyone.
+Celebrated on March 17th, St. Patrick’s Day honors the patron saint of Ireland.
 It was originally held as a Roman Catholic feast and was only celebrated in Ireland until Irish immigrants brought the holiday to the United States.
-Now, it’s more widely recognized as a celebration of Irish culture, but even non-Irish individuals enjoy partaking in the festivities.
+Now, it’s more widely recognized as a celebration of Irish culture, but even non-Irish individuals join in the festivities.

-Here’s what you can expect from the holiday and some various ways to celebrate:
+Here’s what you can expect and some ways to celebrate:

 A species of the clover plant, the shamrock is associated with St. Patrick, who used it as a symbol for teaching Christianity’s Holy Trinity.
-Now used as symbols of Irish culture, you’ll see shamrocks all over the place on St. Patrick’s Day: on t-shirts, jewelry, pins and more.
+Now symbols of Irish culture, shamrocks all over the place on St. Patrick’s Day: on t-shirts, jewelry, pins, and more.
 It has become the most widely recognizable symbol of St. Patrick’s Day.

 If dressing up isn’t really for you, then you can still celebrate St. Patrick’s Day by enjoying some tasty Irish cuisine.
 Irish food is typically very hearty and delicious, and this holiday is the perfect chance for you to give it a try.
 Check out some restaurants near you to see whether they’re offering these items on their menu for St. Patrick’s Day:

-- Corned beef and cabbage: This is one of the most popular dishes to eat on St. Patrick’s Day, and it’s easy to see why.
-It’s super juicy, packed with flavor, and is sure to leave you with a full belly.
+- Corned beef and cabbage: This is one of the most popular dishes to eat on St. Patrick’s Day.
+It’s super juicy, filling, and packed with flavor.

-- Shepherd’s Pie: This dish is another St. Patrick’s Day staple.
-With creamy mashed potatoes, flavorful ground meat and vegetables, it’ll fill you up and stick to your ribs.
+- Shepherd’s pie: This dish is another St. Patrick’s Day staple of creamy mashed potatoes, flavorful ground meat, and vegetables.

-- Irish Soda Bread: Although it’s less commonly enjoyed by Americans, this baked good is super tasty and super easy to make, as it contains no yeast and doesn’t need to rise.
+- Irish soda bread: Although it’s less commonly enjoyed by Americans, soda bread is super tasty and super easy to make, as it contains no yeast and doesn’t need to rise.

-St Patrick’s Day is a time for fabulous celebrations and parades.
-Most cities throw a St. Patrick’s Day parade, complete with all sorts of music, dancing, and fun costumes.
-New York City is home to the largest St. Patrick’s Day parade in the world, with a march that lasts almost 6 hours!
+St. Patrick’s Day is a time for fabulous celebrations and parades.
+Most cities throw a St. Patrick’s Day parade, with all sorts of music, dancing, and fun costumes.
+New York City has the largest St. Patrick’s Day parade in the world, with a march that lasts almost 6 hours!

-Another popular spot for celebrating the holiday is Chicago, where the festivities include multiple parades and dying the Chicago River an emerald shade of green.
+Another popular spot is Chicago, where the festivities include parades and dying the Chicago River an emerald green.

-Many colleges also offer their own celebrations through student organizations.
+Many colleges have their own celebrations through student organizations.
 Contact your college’s center for student life and ask how you can get involved in the festivities!